Stuart Olding

-Stuart Olding (born 11 March 1993) is a rugby union rugby player.
+Stuart Olding (born 11 March 1993) is a rugby union rugby player from Northern Ireland.
 He plays at centre and fullback.
 Olding played for Ulster from 2011 until 2018.
 In 2017 Olding was charged with rape, and in 2018 he was tried and acquitted.
-Following the trial and the publication of related derogatory text messages sent by Olding, his contract was revoked.
+Following the trial and the publication of related derogatory text messages sent by Olding, his Ireland and Ulster contract was revoked.
 At international level, he has played for the Ireland U-20 and Ireland teams.
 In 2018 Olding signed for CA Brive in the Top 14.

 Ulster

 A versatile back, who can play at out-half, full-back or in the centre, Stuart Olding has represented Ireland at both Under 18 and Under 20 level.
 He made his debut for Ulster as a substitute against Leinster in December 2011, but just over a year later he established himself as a valued member of the senior squad.
 He scored his first try for Ulster against Glasgow in February 2013 and scored four in quick succession.
 Man-of-the-match awards against the Dragons and Connacht soon followed.